ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

 Complete the following steps:

-1. From a local terminal,[download the Prometheus IPMI exporter](https://github.com/soundcloud/ipmi_exporter){: external}.
+1. From a local terminal, [download the Prometheus IPMI exporter](https://github.com/soundcloud/ipmi_exporter){: external}.

 2. In the bare metal server, from the `shh` session, create the directory `/usr/monitor`.
 Run the following commands: